 I really only wanted to teach group exercise.
 It is absolutely what I love to do the most.
 And because of how I was raised, I believed that I could make a career out of doing what I love.
 I started teaching in 1997.
 Now fast forward to 2020 and doing what I love still matters the most.
 I’ve always believed that life is about experience, that you should do what you love for work, and that you should challenge all the traditional ways of living.

 I think I was like this partly because I grew up with 2 brothers.
 I was less concerned with socializing and being pretty than I was with being active.
 We were outside all the time.
 I was rough like them and not afraid to try new things and get dirty.
-I also have the exact same sense of humor as a 14 year old boy…..sad but true.
+I also have the exact same sense of humor like a 14-year-old boy…..sad but true.
 Anyway, I was unstoppable.

 After that, I moved into a cabin in the woods with a couple of friends and a few dogs and we went camping and hiking a lot.
 I worked on an estate in the orchard, the vegetable garden, the orchid conservatory, and the Japanese garden.
 I was so happy to be outside but I couldn’t live on $7/hour and I knew I needed to finish school.